Gagan-100/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
-A classic Tic-Tac-Toe game built with HTML, CSS, and vanilla JavaScript.
+A classic Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
 Play it in your browser!